cozy-labs/konnectors/docs/client-side-architecture.md

 - Informational subview (what does this konnector do?)
 - Configuration subview, which can be fully configured from the server side, or us a default template if none is provided

-A clever approach furbished by Vue.js ecosystem is the Vue-loader webpack's loader: it allows to  wrap in a single file all the needs to a dedicated component: template (markup), styles, and JS logics.
+A clever approach furbished by Vue.js ecosystem is the _vue-loader_ webpack's loader: it allows to  wrap in a single file all the needs to a dedicated component: template (markup), styles, and JS logics.
 This will allow community developers that need to create a custom component to wrap in one place all their behaviors, which will simplify contribution and maintenance, and will bring much more flexibility when we want to add features.

 ### Core API